Survival TTRPGs: You Think Survival Is Scarcity. It Isn’t.

 What Gets Mislabeled as Survival (And Why That Matters)

 Zombicide: Chronicles fails C1 (Playing the Game Costs Resources) despite its survival aesthetic.
 Campaign play has a Shelter Phase, but it’s described as an abstract downtime for restocking and planning, not a punishing upkeep ratchet.
-The real engine is Adrenaline: as you succeed, you earn Adrenaline that unlocks stronger skills as the mission escalates.
-When you return to the Shelter, Adrenaline resets—yet long-term Experience upgrades remain across missions.
+The real engine is Adrenaline: as you succeed you earn Adrenaline that unlocks stronger skills as the mission escalates.
+When you return to the Shelter, Adrenaline resets but long-term Experience upgrades remain across missions.
 So “playing the game” reliably converts action into greater capability.
 That’s heroic slasher growth with a safehouse wrapper, not structural survival.

 Conclusion